ksmills9/planner/README.md

   - Make sure to add `console` at the end.
   - If you have Connector/J installed, you can omit `-cp .;"path\to\mysql-connector-java-X.X.XX.jar"`

+- **Eclipse/IntelliJ**
+  - Add `mysql-connector-java-X.X.XX.jar` to your project's External/Referenced Library.
+  - Go to Build → Edit Configurations and type `console` in 'Program arguments' field.
+(IntelliJ)
+  - Go to Run → Run Configurations tab and type `console` in 'Program arguments' section.
+(Eclipse)